 There are plenty of places to do some serious shopping (Orchard Road, Vivocity, The Shoppes, Bugis Junction, there are just so many to choose from).

-There are plenty or parks and gardens where you can see some absolutely beautiful photo-worthy flowers.
+There are plenty or parks and gardens where you can see some absolutely beautiful photo-worthy flowers (the Orchids are stunning).
 Head out of the city for some beautiful nature walks.

 If you’re taking the family there are plenty of things to do; Singapore Zoo, Gardens by the Bay, Singapore Flyer, Marina Bay Sands, Sentosa Island which is a great place for both kids and adults and is where you’ll also find Universal Studios, The S.E.A Aquarium, Adventure Cove Waterpark.
 You certainly won’t be short of things to do!